ribeiro-boll/EazyYT/README.md

 ### Installation
 1. Clone the repository from GitHub.
-2. Install the required packages listed in the `requirements.txt` file.
+2. Install the required packages listed in requirements section
-3. (Optional) To generate a Windows executable (.exe) from Linux, you can simulate a Windows environment using Wine.
-Install Wine, download the Windows installer for Python, install it under Wine, install PyInstaller in the Wine environment, and then compile the executable.
-The generated file will be located in the distribution folder.

 ### Usage
 - **Run the Application:** Simply run the script with Python, or if your os is windows, you run the exe.